 You have an incident report.
 What now?
 This second article on incidents sets a path to effective incident management without spending too much time on it.

-In this article I will do my best to help you with incident management and set up a process to analyse and implement the knowledge that you get from your incident reporting process.
-It is a follow up on my recent article “How to set up incident reporting“.
+In this article I will do my best to help you with incident management, to set up an incident handling process, as well as, to analyse and implement the knowledge that you get from your incident reporting process.
+It is a follow-up on my recent article “How to set up incident reporting“.
 I highly recommend that you read that one before this one – unless, of course, you already have incident reporting in place.

 Again we dive into the two standards covering the topic: ISO 27002, ISO 45001.
 (These standards are good to read for a more in-depth understanding of incident management.)

 In the last part of the article I will give you a step-by-step guide on how to turn thought into action and create an incident management process using Gluu’s business process management platform.

 So, an incident report has landed in someone’s inbox.
 What happens now?
 This is where incident management comes in.